 How can we assess our current security?

-9ine's Technical and Vulnerability Service will assess your systems’ susceptibility to attack.
-Identifying areas where systems have not been updated, patched or configured is key to understanding where and what could allow attackers to exploit known vulnerabilities.
-Assessing key systems, making use of available securities, and identifying where the application of industry best practices could further enhance your school's security posture.
+9ine's Systems & Security Assessment will identify weaknesses in your systems’ and services that make you susceptible to attack.
+Identifying areas where systems have not been updated, patched or miss-configured is key to understanding where and what could allow attackers to exploit known vulnerabilities.
+Assessing key systems, making use of available security features, and identifying where the application of industry best practices could further enhance your school's security posture.

-9ine will systematically document all core systems, evaluating the configuration and identifying any issues and risks.
-The output of this exercise will be an assessment, per system, of its operational effectiveness and an associated list of issues and actions that need to be completed to improve the integrity and resilience.
-Included within this will be observational assessments, and where possible, examples of what your school needs to change operationally to improve service levels and reduce the threat of cyber attack.
-For more information on our Technical and Vulnerability Assessment please contact firstname.lastname@example.org.
+The output of this exercise will be an assessment, per system, of its operational effectiveness, and an associated list of issues and actions that need to be completed to improve your organisation’s security posture.
+Included within this assessment will be observational assessments, and where possible, examples of what your school needs to change operationally to improve service levels and reduce the probability and impact of a cyber attack.

-The Technical and Vulnerability Assessment baselines your school’s current security and vulnerability status of your systems, providing the school with a risk-weighted action plan to prioritise the required mitigating projects.
-This service is further supplemented by Penetration Tests and Cloud Security Assessments to further validate and ratify the security of the school’s networks and data.
-For more information on our Penetration Test Service (Cyber Defence Essentials) or our Cloud Security Assessment please contact email@example.com.
+The Systems & Security Assessment provides you with a point in time evaluation of your school’s vulnerability and response capability to attack.
+The output of the assessment provides the school with a risk-weighted prioritised action plan.
+Enabling the school to implement the recommended security controls and mitigation actions in a structured way.
+This service can be further supplemented by Penetration Tests and Cloud Security Assessments to further validate and ratify the security of the school’s networks and data.

-For more information about our Technical and Vulnerability Service, or other security initiatives such as Data Loss Prevention, Advanced Threat Protection, End-User Email Digest Solutions, and our recommendations on configuring Office 365, please contact firstname.lastname@example.org.
+For more information about our Systems & Security Assessment, or other security initiatives such as Data Loss Prevention, Advanced Threat Protection, End-User Email Digest Solutions, and our recommendations on configuring Office 365 and G Suite, please contact us.

 ABOUT THE AUTHOR: